Pyomyositis: Symptoms

+The course of this disease is divided into three distinct phases.
+The invasive stage manifests as general muscle soreness and swelling without erythema and low-grade fever and lasts about ten days.
+The purulent-suppurative stage occurs after about 2–3 weeks and is associated with increased body temperature and muscle tenderness.
+In the third stage, sepsis occurs that can lead to serious complications, including death.

 Treatment

-The abscesses within the muscle must be drained surgically (not all patient require surgery if there is no abscess).
-Antibiotics are given for a minimum of three weeks to clear the infection.
+The abscesses within the muscle must be drained surgically (not all patients require surgery if there is no abscess).
+Antibiotics, such as vancomycin, teicoplanin, tigecycline, daptomycin or linezolid are given for a minimum of three weeks to clear the infection.
+In some cases, co-trimoxazole is sufficient.

 Epidemiology

 Pyomyositis is most often caused by the bacterium Staphylococcus aureus.
 The infection can affect any skeletal muscle, but most often infects the large muscle groups such as the quadriceps or gluteal muscles.

 Pyomyositis is mainly a disease of children and was first described by Scriba in 1885.
 Most patients are aged 2 to 5 years, but infection may occur in any age group.
 Infection often follows minor trauma and is more common in the tropics, where it accounts for 4% of all hospital admissions.
 In temperate countries such as the US, pyomyositis was a rare condition (accounting for 1 in 3000 pediatric admissions), but has become more common since the appearance of the USA300 strain of MRSA.

+Pyomyositis is inherently related to residency in tropical areas, especially in northern Uganda, where yearly about 400-900 cases are reported.
+In these regions, the general population affected by this disease is not affected by other concommitant diseases.
+However, in temperate regions pyomyositis is usually present in immunocompromised indiviiduals or people affected by chronic renal failure or rheumatoid arthritis.

 Gonococcal pyomyositis is a rare infection caused by Neisseria gonorrhoeae.